-TI's board of directors requests your proxy for the annual meeting of stockholders on April 22, 2021.
+TI's board of directors requests your proxy for the annual meeting of stockholders on April 28, 2022.
 If you sign and return the enclosed proxy, or vote by telephone or on the internet, you authorize the persons named in the proxy to represent you and vote your shares for the purposes mentioned in the notice of annual meeting.
-This proxy statement and related proxy are being distributed on or about March 9, 2021.
-If you attend the meeting, you can vote during the meeting.
-If you do not attend the meeting, your shares can be voted only if you have returned a properly signed proxy or followed the telephone or internet voting instructions, which can be found on the enclosed proxy.
+This proxy statement and related proxy are being distributed on or about March 15, 2022.
+If you come to the meeting, you can vote in person.
+If you do not come to the meeting, your shares can be voted only if you have returned a properly signed proxy or followed the telephone or internet voting instructions, which can be found on the enclosed proxy.
 If you sign and return your proxy but do not give voting instructions, the shares represented by that proxy will be voted as recommended by the board of directors.
 You can revoke your authorization at any time before the shares are voted at the meeting.